UWPCE-PythonCert/Python300-SystemDevelopmentWithPython-Spring-2014/week-04/NoSQLDB/source/NoSQL.rst

 Reasons to use a database:
   - Need to persist the data your application uses
   - May need to store more data than you can hold in memory
-  - May need to have multiple apps accessing the same data
+  - May need to have multiple apps (or multiple instances) accessing the same data
   - May need to scale -- have the DB running on a separate server(s)
   - May need to access data from systems written in different languages.

 ZODB
 =====

 The Zope Object Data Base: A native object database for Python

-Stored full python objects, including their references to each other.
-Automatically swaps from memory to disk and back.

  * Transparent persistence for Python objects
  * Full ACID-compatible transaction support (including savepoints)